davidsowerby/takkan/docs/developer-guide/medley-app.md

 ## Data Schema

-This is used to exercise as many features of Precept as we can think of.
+This is used to exercise as many features of Takkan as we can think of.

 It probably does not reflect a real app!

-The terminology here is that of the `PSchema` structure - primarily it is documents and fields.
+The terminology here is that of the `Schema` structure - primarily it is documents and fields.

 How it is interpreted for the target 'database' depends on the `BackendDelegate` in use.
 That depends on the **backendType** property of `PDataProvider`.